open/close all folders

 - Finding the lower section, Scrooge comments on how having a motorized wheel for "feet" isn't exactly the most practical choice for transportation:

 - Upon finding the main armored chassis, Scrooge justifies the fact that he can carry such a heavy burden all this way thanks to having a hyperspace pocket designed by Gyro for this sort of thing.

 - During the final level in Mt.
 Vesuvius, when Scrooge and Glomgold are working together to get to Magica De Spell so Scrooge can give her his #1 Dime to save his nephews (with Glomgold being convinced to help Scrooge in exchange for the treasures that were being collected all this time), there's one point where you have to get ahead by pogo-jumping on a heavy rock that Glomgold's holding up... and you can keep bouncing on the rock for a good long while.
 Make no mistake, it's a pretty mean thing to do.
-But then again, no one can deny that the corrupt old coot had it coming, especially after he held Scrooge's nephews hostage so that Scrooge would fork over the treasures to him in the first place... before Magica stepped in.
+But then again, no one can deny that the corrupt old coot had it coming, especially after he held Scrooge's nephews hostage so that Scrooge would fork over the treasures to him in the first place (not to mention all the other things he's ever done to Scrooge)... before Magica stepped in.

 - And of course, since Glomgold and Magica De Spell were working together all along, it's not like Glomgold was ever really on your side in the first place.

 - Glomgold clinging to Vulture!Magica's leg as she flies from Mt.
 Vesuvius"Let go of me, you doddering old deadweight!"